front-end-intermediate/homework/2-exercise-Components/README.md

 ## Button

 We have two `<button>` elements.
 Create a Button component, and use it to render both buttons.
+Use the "children" prop for the text content.